-The Green Construction through Wood (GCWood) Program was created in 2017 with a goal of catalyzing long-term transformational change in which more intensive use of wood becomes a commonly considered option in all construction projects in Canada.

-This four-year initiative seeks to offset the cost of being the "first mover" of such wood intensive projects, provide guidance and expertise to facilitate their success, and help catalyze a greater awareness of, and domestic capacity for, innovative tall wood buildings and other developments.
-As a result, the program seeks to encourage the replication of the demonstrated wood-based buildings and infrastructure as well as broader benefits being realized, including GHG emission reductions and economic growth.
+The Green Construction through Wood (GCWood) Program was created in 2017 to encourage greater use of wood in infrastructure construction projects in Canada and catalyze innovation.
+The four-year initiative offsets the cost of being the "first mover" in wood intensive projects, provides guidance and expertise to applicants, and increases the awareness of, and domestic capacity for, innovative wood solutions.
+The program encourages the replication of the demonstrated wood-based projects to reduce GHG emissions and stimulate economic growth.

-GCWood provides non-repayable contributions of up to 100% of a project's eligible Incremental Costs1 for the demonstration of innovative mass timber buildings.
+GCWood provides non-repayable contributions of up to 100% of a project's eligible Incremental Costs1 for the demonstration of innovative non-traditional wood-based construction.